-This manual provides detailed applications to help you achieve success with your Keithley Instruments Model 2450.
-In addition, this manual provides information about the basics of the front panel to familiarize you with the instrument.
+This manual provides detailed applications to help you achieve success with your Keithley Instruments 2450.
+This manual also provides information about the basics of the front panel to familiarize you with the instrument.

-This manual presents an overview of each application, followed by instructions to complete the application using the front panel, SCPI code, TSP code, or Keithley KickStart Startup Software.
+This manual presents an overview of each application, followed by instructions to complete the application using the front panel, SCPI code, TSP code, or Keithley KickStart Software.

 More information about the commands that are used in these applications is available.
 Refer to the SCPI and TSP command reference sections of the Model 2450 Reference Manual.
-This manual is on the Product Information CD-ROM that came with your instrument.
+This manual is on tek.com/keithley.